 Iraqi forces are preparing to take full responsibility for security by year’s end, when all U.S. troops pull out of the country, nearly nine years after the U.S.-led invasion.
 Military leaders have expressed concerns that militants might ramp up attacks as the 33,000 U.S. troops left in Iraq pack up to leave.

-suicide bombers targeted worshippers concluding prayers marking the key Muslim festival in northern Afghanistan, with one of them blowing himself up and killing seven people including two local police commanders, officials said Sunday.
+In northern Afghanistan, suicide bombers targeted worshippers concluding prayers marking the key Muslim festival in northern Afghanistan, with one of them blowing himself up and killing seven people including two local police commanders, officials said Sunday.

 The second would-be bomber was captured before he could set off his explosives, said Lal Mohammad Ahmadzai, spokesman for the regional police commander in the north.